PAKALGUKSU/Kruskal/README.md

 # Kruskal
 Third Assignment for Data Structure class, COSE213-01, 2019 Spring Semester.

-Kruskal Algorithm in C
+# Kruskal Algorithm in C

 Given a graph as input, this program prints MST(Minimum Spanning Tree) using Kruskal's Algorithm.
-When giving an input graph to program, you should input
+When giving an input graph to program, you should input Number of vertices
-1. # of vertices
-2. edge information from vertice i to 'higher' vertice.
+Edge information from vertice i to 'higher' vertice.

 For example, if you have edge whose weight is 10 between vertice 1 and vertice 3, you should input 3 10 while program is getting 'vertice 1' informations.
 You should ignore the edge when program is getting